-On January 31, 2019, the SEC approved CTC's application for increase in authorized share capital to 200 million shares at P1 par value per share.
-Consequently, the corresponding shares relating to CIC's deposit for future stock subscription in 2018 amounting to P60 million were issued to CIC.
 On December 19, 2019, the BOD approved the proposed increase in authorized share capital of CTC from 200 million shares to 450 million shares at P1 par value per share.
 The application for the increase in share capital was filed with the SEC on November 3, 2021.
-On July 17, 2020, CTC received deposit for future share subscription from CIC amounting to P15.6 million.
-As at December 31, 2020, the application with the SEC is still pending approval and thus, the P15.6 million was presented as deposit for future share subscription under equity.
-On February 2, 2021, CTC received another deposit for future share subscription from CIC amounting to P20.0 million.
-On November 9, 2021, CTC obtained the approval of the increase of share capital with the SEC.
+On July 17, 2020 and February 2, 2021, the Company received deposit for future stock subscription from CIC amounting to P15.6 million and P20 million respectively.
+On November 9, 2021, CTC obtained the approval of the increase in share capital with the SEC.
 The corresponding shares relating to the deposit for future stock subscription amounting to P15.6 million were issued to CIC.
-As at December 31, 2021, the shares certificate for the P20.0 million subscription from CIC is still to be issued.
-Hence, the balance was presented as deposit for future share subscription for the P20.0 million subscription as at December 31, 2021.
+As at December 31, 2022, the shares certificate for the P20.0 million subscription from CIC is still to be issued.

 On July 30, 2021, CTC acquired 33% ownership interest in Teko Solutions Pte.
 Ltd. (Teko SG) for 1USD.
 Teko SG is a company incorporated in Singapore.
 It's purpose is to be a holding company for the regional expansion of Teko across Southeast Asia.
-As of December 31, 2021, Teko SG has not started commercial operations.
+As at December 31, 2022, Teko SG has not started commercial operations.